Expanding our Impact in London—and the Broader EMEA Region

-A short walk from St. Paul’s, our new London campus is in the heart of the city’s business district and offers conference facilities and unique gathering spaces.
-As Booth’s hub in the region, our London campus provides space—both virtual and physical—for innovative thinkers to forge new connections and take on the world’s most complex problems.
+A short walk from St. Paul’s, the Robert Rothman, ’77, London Campus is in the heart of the city’s business district and offers conference facilities and unique gathering spaces.
+As Booth’s hub in the region, the Rothman Campus provides space—both virtual and physical—for innovative thinkers to forge new connections and take on the world’s most complex problems.

 London is the epicenter of business in Europe and a hive of opportunity, making it the perfect location for the regional headquarters of Booth.
 We are the only American business school with a campus in the city.

 Featuring expanded space for interactive courses and events, this state-of-the-art building houses our EMBA Program in Europe and Executive Education classes.
 It also houses our London Conference Centre, which offers an array of exceptional facilities for corporate conferences and events.

 The University of Chicago Booth School of Business: a world-class American business school in the center of London, a city at the heart of the global economy at a time of change, challenge, and opportunity.
 An educational hub for bold thinkers, lifelong learners, and problem solvers.
 A state-of-the-art conference center and home, in the Europe, Middle East, and Africa regions, to Booth’s renowned Executive MBA and Executive Education programs.
 Come join our community and explore diverse perspectives, Nobel Prize–winning thinking, and innovative solutions to complex problems.
 Chicago Booth in London: a dynamic destination for business leaders.